pulmark/warpwallet-tool/README.md

 ## Portability

-The external [cppcrypto](https://sourceforge.net/projects/cppcrypto/files) library supports only x86 processors(32-bit or 64-bit).
+The external [cppcrypto](https://sourceforge.net/projects/cppcrypto/files) library supports only x86 processors (32-bit or 64-bit).
-The development and testing has been done on laptop running Linux x86_64.
+The development and testing has been done on laptop running Debian based Linux x86_64.
 No other desktop platforms has been tested.

 The distribution source code is generic so it should be easy to build binaries for other platforms as well.
 The source code is implemented so that core logic and user interface is separated to allow integration of